citusdata/citus_docs/performance/performance_tuning.rst

   SET citus.explain_all_tasks = 1;

-This will cause EXPLAIN to show the the query plan for all tasks, not just one.
+This will cause EXPLAIN to show the query plan for all tasks, not just one.

 .. code-block:: postgresql